cryptoshrimpi/monerod-js/README.md

 Monerod-js is a NodeJS RPC Client for Monero Daemon.

 It is written in Typescript and transpiled to Javascript.
-Developing in Typescript version comes with the benefit that all the return values are typed.
+Using the Typescript version for development comes with the benefit that all the return values are typed.

 The official Monero Daemon RPC documentation can be found [here](https://getmonero.org/knowledge-base/developer-guides/daemon-rpc).